EnigmaCurry/blogofile.com/_documentation/intro.rst

    A person who is fond of or obsessed with blogs or blogging.

 * Definition: Blogofile --
-   A static website compiler and blog engine, written and extended in  `Python <http://python.org/>`_.
+   A static website compiler and blog engine, written and extended in `Python`_.

 Welcome to Blogofile